RewanHesham/weather-journal-app/README.md

 ## Table of Contents

    ###HTML file:

        *The file includes some changes from the original ( adding time Div to the enteryholderDiv - attaching the js file - adding footer).

    ###CSS file:

       *The file includes changes to cope with the changes in HTML layout of the added fields and setting the layout of the classes.

    ###Two JavaScripts files including:
    ####app.js:

         *The global variables used in the code.
-        *All the main functions ( - scrolltoSection function to scroll to the selected section of the navigation menu - on scroll () to detect the postion of the sections on view and add the active class to it).
+        *All the main functions ( 'updateData' the function of the event listener- 'getData' function to GET Web API Data from OpenWeather website-
+	 'postData' function to POST datato the client server to help the updateUI function while getting the data and showing it to user- 'updateUI' function to GET Project Data and update it to the user).
-        *The event listeners ( Mouse click from the user on the navigation menu items, which will scroll down to it's section- scroll on the window to mark active section).
+        *The event listeners ( Mouse click from the user on the 'Generate' button, which will fire the 'updateData' function;which get the zip code and feelings from the user and post the date, time,temp related to the users entry and the user's feelings).

    ####server.js:

-         *Setting Express()
+         *Istall express(), Cors package and body-Parser package.
+         *Require express(), and create an instance of the app using express.

 ## Used Languages